OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:34

-But David said to Saul, “Your servant was tending his father’s sheep.
+But David said to Saul, “Your servant was looking after his father’s sheep.
 When a lion or a bear came and took a lamb from the flock,

 ## 1 Samuel 17:35